Product Feed & Merchant Center Management That Makes Your Catalogue Compete

 Do you price feed work by SKU count?

 SKU count matters, but it is not the whole story.
 A small catalogue across several languages can be more work than a large catalogue in one clean market.
 We look at the real mix of products, countries, languages, feed quality, and how much manual cleanup or localisation is needed, rather than using a blunt per-SKU fee.
+In the quote estimate, the same product in three separate language or country feeds counts as three managed entries because it has to be checked and managed three times.

 Can this be a one-off fix or ongoing support?